 Photo by Maurizio De Mattei/Shutterstock

 There are few destinations more iconic in Australia than Uluru, the massive sandstone rock in the Central Australian desert.
-For decades, it was known as Ayers Rock, a tourist attraction that visitors would try to summit despite pleas from the rock’s original custodians, the Anangu, to not climb all over it.
-It took until October 2019 for park policy to catch up to the Anangu’s request to treat Uluru as a sacred space and prohibit climbing—though you can still walk around it and explore the park with greater cultural context.
+For decades, it was known as Ayers Rock, a tourist attraction that visitors would try to summit despite pleas from the rock’s original custodians, the Anangu, to not climb it.
+Finally, in October 2019, park policy honored the Anangu’s request to treat Uluru as a sacred space and prohibit climbing—though you can still walk around it and explore the park with greater cultural context.

 Europe